Debug Your Project

 Watchpoints (Data Breakpoints)

-Send commands to GDB
+Send Commands to GDB

 _images/gdb_commands.png

-More about Command Line Debugging.
+Learn more about Command Line Debugging.

 ESP-IDF: Peripheral View